sushantjadhav416/Docker_compose_Project/README.md

 ## Docker Compose Project build using Flask and using Nginx as Loadbalancer
 - This is basic flask based web application  to demonstrate the Docker compose concept
-- So what is docker compose? so , Docker compose is tool ofr defining and running multi-container Docker applications. with compose we use a yaml file to configure our application services.
+- So what is docker compose? so , Docker compose is tool for defining and running multi-container Docker applications. with compose we use a yaml file to configure our application services.
 - Compose is work on all envirenment production , staging development, testing as well as workflow also.
-- The key featur's of docker compose :
+- The key feature's of docker compose :
    1. Have Multiple isolated environment on a single host .
    2. Preserve volume data when container are created .
    3. Only recreate's the container that have changed .